 Cleveland was rated the best city for new immigrant applicants, with an average wait time for naturalization of 3.7 months.
 Seattle finished at the bottom of the list, where applicants have to wait nearly 16 months.
 This means that immigrants seeking naturalization in Seattle likely had to file their applications almost two years before the election to become eligible to vote.
 California had five of the 10 worst cities to become an American citizen, with average wait times of more than 13 months and backlog completion rates less than 50 percent.

 “Where someone chooses to live should not have over a year’s difference in when they can become a U.S. citizen,” Wang said.
 “I hope that USCIS will adopt policies to distribute caseload and resources better across field offices so that wait times are more consistent across the country.”

 Another factor that directly affects immigrants is the share of naturalization applications that are denied, potentially closing off the opportunity to become a U.S. citizen.
-These barriers to citizenship – compounded by higher application fees and the required civics and English tests – has created an environment where it’s less costly and time-intensive for immigrants to renew their green cards every 10 years rather than go through the naturalization process.
+These barriers to citizenship – compounded by higher application fees and the required civics and English tests – has created an environment where it’s less costly and time-intensive for immigrants to renew their green cards every 10 years rather than go through the citizenship process.